sghosh89/TemporalTaylorLaw/Data/for_BioTIMEx/README.txt

-data folder for extended version of BioTIME
+data folder for extended version of BioTIMEx